Is Clox Legit? Your Data, Security, and the Guarantees Behind It

 - Offline punches: when a phone has no signal, punches are held in an encrypted on-device cache and upload once the connection returns.

 - Selfies: a clock-in photo is a plain image stored with the time entry.
-Clox does not run facial recognition and does not extract or store facial-geometry data.
+Clox doesn't run facial recognition and doesn't extract or store facial-geometry data.

 - Deletion: there are self-service tools to export your data and to delete your account or organization, after which the associated personal information is deleted, with residual copies in encrypted backups only for a limited period.